su8/pinky-bar/README.md

 ## Installation for anything else

 pinky-bar is no longer tied to Window Managers only.
 With the addition of "without colours", the output can be shown in any program, just bear in mind that the more options you've supplied the more system information will be shown.
+The tmux status bar in action:

 ![](img/pic4.png)